Austin Slater

-Austin Thomas Slater (born December 13, 1992), nicknamed AC, is an American professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball at Stanford University.
-He was drafted by the Giants in the eighth round of the 2014 MLB draft.
-He made his MLB debut in 2017.
+Austin Thomas Slater (born December 13, 1992) is an American professional baseball outfielder who is currently a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Cincinnati Reds, Baltimore Orioles, Chicago White Sox and New York Yankees.
+Slater played college baseball for the Stanford Cardinal, and was selected by the Giants in the eighth round of the 2014 MLB draft.
+He made his MLB debut in 2017 with the Giants.

-High school and college
+Early life and career

-Slater attended The Bolles School in Jacksonville, Florida.
-He broke his ankle while playing frisbee, and did not play his senior year.
+Austin Thomas Slater was born on December 13, 1992, in Jacksonville, Florida.
+Slater attended The Bolles School in Jacksonville and played for the school's baseball team.
+He broke his ankle while playing frisbee, and did not play baseball in his senior year.
 He was drafted as a shortstop by the Los Angeles Dodgers in the 44th round of the 2011 Major League Baseball draft.

-He did not sign, and instead played college baseball at Stanford University, batting .310 with five home runs and 72 RBIs in 113 career games during three seasons.
+Slater did not sign, and instead played college baseball at Stanford University, batting .310 with five home runs and 72 runs batted in (RBIs) in 113 career games during three seasons.
 Slater played for the Hyannis Harbor Hawks of the Cape Cod Baseball League in the summers of 2013 and 2014, and was named a league all-star in 2013.
-After his junior year, he was drafted by the San Francisco Giants in the eighth round of the 2014 MLB draft, and signed for a $200,000 signing bonus.